alphagov/router/README.md

 - serves HTTP `301` and `302` redirects for moved content and short URLs
 - serves `410 Gone` responses for resources that no longer exist

-The sister project [`router-api`][router-api] provides a read/write interface to the underlying database.

 ## Technical documentation

 Recommended reading: [How to Write Go Code](https://golang.org/doc/code.html)